amyl345/planning-poker/README.md

-# Planning Poker Tool - P2P Edition
+# Planning Poker Tool - P2P & Firebase Edition

 A real-time planning poker application for agile teams to estimate story points collaboratively.
-Built with pure HTML, CSS, and JavaScript using P2P WebRTC technology - no external frameworks or backend servers required.
+Built with pure HTML, CSS, and JavaScript using P2P WebRTC technology and optional Firebase Realtime Database for cloud sessions.
+No external frameworks required.

 ## Features

-- **True Multi-user Sessions**: Real peer-to-peer collaboration across different browsers/devices
+- **True Multi-user Sessions**: Peer-to-peer or cloud collaboration across browsers/devices
 - **P2P WebRTC Communication**: Direct browser-to-browser connections with automatic fallback
+- **Firebase Cloud Sessions**: Use Firebase Realtime Database for persistent, multi-user sessions
 - **Fragment Sharing Fallback**: URL-based session sharing when WebRTC isn't available
 - **Task Management**: Add, select, and vote on user stories or tasks
 - **Standard Cards**: Classic planning poker values (1, 2, 3, 5, 8, 13, 21, ?, ☕)
 - **Host Controls**: Session host can manage tasks and control voting flow
 - **Responsive Design**: Works on desktop, tablet, and mobile devices
-- **No Backend Required**: Perfect for GitHub Pages hosting - completely serverless

 ## How to Use

 ### For Session Hosts

 1. **Create Session**: Enter your name and click "Create New Session"
 2. **Share Session**: Click "Share URL" to copy the session link for team members
-3. **Connection Method**: App automatically uses WebRTC P2P or falls back to URL sharing
+3. **Connection Method**: App automatically uses WebRTC P2P, Firebase, or URL sharing
 4. **Add Tasks**: Click "Add Task" to create user stories for estimation
 5. **Start Voting**: Click on a task to select it and enable voting
 6. **Reveal Results**: Once everyone has voted, click "Reveal Votes"
 7. **Next Round**: Click "Next Round" to clear votes and select another task

 ### For Participants

 1. **Join Session**: Click the shared URL or enter your name and session ID
-2. **Auto-Connect**: App automatically establishes P2P connection with host
+2. **Auto-Connect**: App automatically establishes P2P or Firebase connection with host
 3. **Wait for Task**: The host will select a task for estimation
 4. **Vote**: Click on a card to submit your estimate
 5. **View Results**: Once revealed, see all votes and discuss as needed

 ## Connection Methods